Eve was created from the rib of

 backward the lower section of chin (if necessary, including contouring

-Carmen Carrera In 2015, age 30, Carmen married her long-time partner Adrian Torres whom she had been dating since 2009, and became the stepmother of his two daughters.
-Contemporary press reports claimed that by the wedding she had spent $100,000 on feminisation surgery.
+Carmen Carrera In 2015, age 30, Carmen married her Adrian Torres whom she had been dating since 2009 and became the stepmother of his two daughters.
+Contemporary press reports claimed that by the wedding she had spent $100,000 on cosmetic surgery, but with no confirmation that this included GCS.

 Examples of